 It's not an easy task outlining the cost of a car accident in dollar value.
 So many car accident cases go to court because of how hard it is to pin down a dollar value.
 Furthermore, between the insurance companies and the personal injury attorney, the actual value of the settlement may vary.
 While most professionals would advise hiring a car accident attorney to help with a personal injury claim, some prefer to tough it out on their own.
-So the big question that must be raised is how could you potentially calculate what your Columbus car accident claim is worth?
-What counts as a fair settlement?
+So, how do you calculate what your Columbus car accident claim is worth?

 The Information Behind Making a Compensation Claim